Sscanlon-20/assignment-1-react/movies/README.md

 ### Features.
 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

-+ A to watch list (with buttons on the movie cards on the top rated, upcoming and home pages)
++ A to watch list page (with buttons on each movie card in the top rated, upcoming, now showing and home pages)
 + Top rated movies page
 + Movie credits added to the movie details page
-+ Button linking to similar movies page (button contains movie icon from mui)
++ Button linking to recommended movies for each movie (button contains movie icon from mui)
-+ Add to favourite button added to top rated movie cards
++ Add to favourites button added to top rated movie cards
++ Page displaying all movies currently showing in Irish cinemas

 ## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]
+N/A

 ## API endpoints.

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

 e.g.
-+ Top Rated movies list - /movie/top_rated
++ Top rated movies list - /movie/top_rated
-+
-+
++ Movie credits - /movie/{movie_id}/credits
++ Recommened movies for each movie  - /movie/{movie_id}/recommendations
++ Movies now playing in Irish cinemas - /movie/now_playing ??

 ## Routing.